Bugiardo

 "Bugiardo" is a song by Italian rapper Fabri Fibra.
-It was released on 26 October 2007 by Universal as the lead single from his fourth album with the same name.
+It was released on 26 October 2007 through Universal Music Group as the lead single from his fourth studio album with the same name.

 Music video

 The music video for "Bugiardo" was directed by Cosimo Alemà and features fellow rappers Nesli and Vacca and Italian radio host Nicola Savino, who labels Fibra "the worst artist he ever aired on his radio".